efekahraman/efekahraman.github.io/_posts/2019-07-24-monad-transformers-and-cats-mtl.md

 [info] BenchmarkTests.transformersBenchmark  avgt   10  0.003 ±  0.001   s/op
 </div>

 We observe similar performance characteristics.
 This is because we materialize `F[_]` over the monad transformer stack.
 However, this is not the only way while using the Cats MTL type classes.
-Another nice thing about Cats MTL is that there's a clear separation between 2 aspects it consists of definition of type classes and interpretation.
-Performance can be improved with different interpreters.
+Another nice thing about Cats MTL is that there's a clear separation between 2 aspects it consists of: definition of type classes and interpretation.
+As you can see, program logic can be implemented without providing the interpreter.
+So that performance can be improved with different interpreters.

 ## Conclusion